Primo Levi: Nazi death camps versus Soviet gulags

-His view was that the Nazi death camps and the attempted annihilation of the Jews was a horror unique in history because the goal was the complete destruction of a race by one that saw itself as superior.
-He noted that it was highly organized and mechanized; it entailed the degradation of Jews to the point of using their ashes as materials for paths.
+His view was that the Nazi death camps and the attempted annihilation of the Jews were a horror unique in history because the goal was the complete destruction of a race by one that saw itself as superior.
+He noted that it was highly organized and mechanized, and entailed the degradation of Jews to the point of using their ashes as materials for paths.

-Distinct purpose of extermination camps

-The purpose of the Nazi camps was not the same as that of Stalin's gulags, Levi wrote in an appendix to If This Is a Man, though it is a "lugubrious comparison between two models of hell."
-The goal of the Lager was the extermination of the Jewish race in Europe.
-No one was excluded.
-No one could renounce Judaism; the Nazis treated Jews as a racial group rather than as a religious one.
-Levi, along with most of Turin's Jewish intellectuals, had not been religiously observant before World War II, but the Italian racial laws and the Nazi camps impressed on him his identity as a Jew.
-Of the many children deported to the camps, almost all were murdered.
+The purpose of the Nazi extermination camps was not the same as the purpose of Stalin's gulags, Levi wrote in an appendix to If This Is a Man, though it is a "lugubrious comparison between two models of hell."
+The goal of the Lager was the extermination of the Jewish race in Europe, and no one could renounce Judaism, because the Nazis considered Jews a racial group rather than a religious group.
+Levi, along with most of Turin's Jewish intellectuals, had not been religiously observant before World War II, but the Italian racial laws and the Nazi camps impressed his identity as a Jew upon him.
+Of the many children who were deported to the camps, almost all of them were murdered.

-Levi wrote in clear, dispassionate style about his experiences in Auschwitz, with an embrace of whatever humanity he found, showing no lasting hatred of the Germans, although he made it clear that he did not forgive any of the culprits.
+German people

+According to biographer Ian Thomson, Levi intentionally excluded from If This Is a Man any experiences with Germans who helped him and included "collective condemnations, coloured by the author's rage, of the German people".
+Levi's opinion of Germans improved through his friendship with a German woman named Hety Schmitt-Maas.
+Her father had lost his job and she had been expelled from school due to their anti-Nazi beliefs.
+For 17 years, Levi and Schmitt-Maas discussed "their shared hatred of Nazism" together in their letters to each other until Schmitt-Maas died in 1983.

+Almost forty years after If This Is A Man was published, Levi stated that he did not hate German people because hating a whole ethnic group would be too much like Nazism.
+He also stated that he did not forgive "the culprits".
+According to Levi, the German people largely knew about the concentration camps but did not know the extent of the atrocities occurring there; "most Germans didn’t know because they didn’t want to know.
+Because, indeed, they wanted not to know".